zzuo123/jellyrec/README.md

 OMDB_API_KEY=<OMDB API Key (required: for retrieving information on recommended movies)>
 ```

-Some notes on obtaining the required environment variables:
+Some notes on obtaining the required environment variable(s):

 To get the OMDB API key, you would need to register for an account at [http://www.omdbapi.com/apikey.aspx](http://www.omdbapi.com/apikey.aspx).

-The Jellyfin URL is the url to your Jellyfin server.
-For example, if you are
-running Jellyfin on your local machine, the url would be `http://localhost:<port>`.
-If you are running Jellyfin on a server, the url would be `http://your-server-ip:<port?>`.
-If you used a reverse proxy, you can just input the url `http://your-ip-or-domain`.

 ### Install Docker